 This first step is both the most important and difficult for most of us.
 Today’s work culture often glorifies being super busy, saying ‘yes’ to everything, and making personal sacrifices for the sake of our careers.
 While time scarcity can feel like the clock is against us, flipping our mindset on how we use our time and energy can actually be liberating.

 No one can function at 100%, 100% of the time.
 And even if we could, there is still only so much that can realistically be accomplished in a week.
-By acknowledging that getting 60 hours worth of work into a 40-hour workweek is an unrealistic expectation, we can accept our limits and take a more productive approach to how we approach our limited time.
+By acknowledging that getting 60 hours worth of work into a 40-hour workweek is an unrealistic expectation that just leads to overworked teams, we can accept our limits and take a more productive approach to how we approach our limited time.
 This can support an abundance mindset for prioritizing our time, keep us aligned with daily goals, and fuel sustainable motivation to hit even Beyoncé-level dreams in the future.

 2. Understand your availability